fuzzylogicxx/fuzzylogic/posts/does-the-html-details-element-solve-progressively-enhanced-disclosures.md

 ## Summing up

-I’ve been cautious about using `details` for more than cases matching its intended usage but had started to think the time was right to take it further – possibly using Zach’s web component.
-My thinking was that perhaps a “hamburger” menu pattern might be a safe place to start.
-However based on the findings shared in the above _Notes of caution_ section I’ve decided to stay safe and accessible.
+I’d been cautious about using `details` for more than cases matching its intended usage but had started thinking the time was right to take it further – possibly using Zach’s web component.
+However based on the findings shared in the above _Notes of caution_ section I’ve decided to stay safe to keep the user experience predictable and accessible.
 The behaviour when the user does an in-page search, and the current browser inconsistencies in announcing the `summary` as an expand/collapse button tell me that a custom JS and ARIA disclosure widget is better for the custom UI cases.